Yuhan-Fei/SMRTnet/README.md

 pip install smrtnet
 conda install dglteam/label/th24_cu118::dgl
 ```
-**Note:** This installation method will be maintained periodically。
+**Note:** This installation method will be maintained periodically.

 **2) The Latest version for installation**
 ```bash